Component overview of a typical Jenkins X installation

 Jenkins X builds upon the following core components:

-At the heart of the system is Kubernetes, which has become the defacto virtual infrastructure platform for DevOps.
+At the heart of the system is Kubernetes, which has become the de facto virtual infrastructure platform for DevOps.
 Every major Cloud provider now offers Kubernetes infrastructure on demand and the platform may also be installed in-house on private infrastructure, if required.
-Test environments may also be created on local development hardware using the Minikube installer.

-Functionally, the Kubernetes platform extends the basic Containerisation principles provided by Docker to span across multiple physical Nodes.
+Functionally, the Kubernetes platform extends the basic Containerization principles provided by Docker to span across multiple physical Nodes.

 In brief, Kubernetes provides a homogeneous virtual infrastructure that can be scaled dynamically by adding or removing Nodes.
 Each Node participates in a single large flat private virtual network space.